Environments

 Archive an Environment

-You can archive an environment if you don't want to track it in env0 anymore.
+You can archive an environment if you no longer want to track it in env0.

-Doing so won't destroy resources, it would simply mark it as inactive, remove continuous deployment / scheduled deployments, and you won't see it in the project's environment list.
+Doing so won't destroy resources, it would simply mark it as inactive, remove ongoing/scheduled deployments, and won't appear in the project's environment list.

-You can see archived environments in the inactive tab in the project environments page.
+You can see archived environments in the inactive tab on the project environments page, and you can unarchive them by repeating the same process or redeploying them.

 Redeploy an Environment